1. Staff Expertise

-- International Congress of Brazilian Judges’ Association 2016: The Law School is hosting over 180 judges from Brazil in June as part of their International Congress 2016.
-Speakers at the event include Lady Scott (Supreme Courts of Scotland), Professor Gavin Little (University of Stirling), Dr Rowan Cruft (University of Stirling) and Ms Lorna Richardson (University of Edinburgh).
+- International Congress of Brazilian Judges’ Association 2016: The Law School hosted over 180 judges from Brazil in June 2016 as part of their International Congress 2016.
+Speakers at the event included Lady Scott (Supreme Courts of Scotland), Professor Gavin Little (University of Stirling), Dr Rowan Cruft (University of Stirling) and Ms Lorna Richardson (University of Edinburgh).

 Dr Oles Andriychuk, a lecturer in the School whose current research is funded by the British Academy/Leverhulme Grant Schemes is also currently working on the creation of a series of audio interviews with leading experts in the field of EU competition law, economics and policy.
 The podcasts will address the most topical aspects of the development in European antitrust.
 Over 70 conversations are already recorded and processed.
 The podcasts will be available on all major platforms free of charge and we will provide links in due course.